natis1/infinitegrimm/README.md

 So first install these from either github or the google drive.

-Then download or compile the Infinite Grimm dll from the "releases" section.
+Then download or compile the Infinite Grimm dll from the "tags" section.
+Or get a prebuilt binary from the google drive as well.

-For meaningful progression, it's worth installing this mod alongside [Grimmchild Upgrades](https://github.com/natis1/grimmchildupgrades)
+For meaningful progression, it's worth installing this mod alongside [Grimmchild Upgrades](https://gitlab.com/natis1/grimmchildupgrades)

 ---